 Drinking water is in limited supply along the entire circuit.
 In summer creeks are dry and freshwater can only be found in the tank at Cooks Beach hut.
 Be sure to check with National Park staff about it’s status.
 Carry enough water with you to cover you in an emergency, you will need at least 2 litres of water per person per day.

-Ensure you have appropriate gear to meet all weather conditions.
+Ensure you have the appropriate gear to meet all weather conditions.
 Temperatures and conditions can quickly change within the higher altitudes of the circuit and high wings often frequent the southern coast.